Benjacho/belongs-to-many-field-nova/README.md

-# Belongs To Many Field Nova
+# Belongs To Many Field Nova With Dependant

 Belongs To Many field to represent many to many relationship in field.
-This Field allow attaching relationships easily, you can pass query to the Multiple Select.
+This Field allow attaching relationships easily.
+Also you can:

+- Pass query to the multiple select
+- Depends on BelongsTo field
+- It is available in index, detail and forms!

 ![image](https://user-images.githubusercontent.com/11976865/54318738-46290000-45b5-11e9-8ea0-941adb4b79ba.png)